CORROBORATING WITNESS—MEL GIBSON

 ADVERSARIAL COUNSEL (SATAN)

-You anticipated that some viewers would find it disturbing rather than redemptive.
+You anticipated some viewers would find it disturbing rather than redemptive.

 WITNESS